open-metadata/OpenMetadata/ingestion/README.md

 We are using `datamodel-codegen` to get some `pydantic` classes inside the `generated` module from the JSON Schemas defining the API and Entities.

 This tool bases the class name on the `title` of the JSON Schema (vs. Java POJO, which uses the file name).
 Note that this convention is important for us, as having a standardized approach in creating the titles helps us create generic code capable of tackling multiple Type Variables.

+## Local Development

+In order to set up your project for local development on the Ingestion Framework, you are going to need to prepare the `pydantic` models.

+You can get them by running `make install_dev generate` from the project root directory.
+You can install the package locally once the source generation runs successfully.